DarkenedBright/hypixel-go-sdk/openapi/docs/SkyBlockProfileMemberRiftCastle.md

 NewSkyBlockProfileMemberRiftCastleWithDefaults instantiates a new SkyBlockProfileMemberRiftCastle object This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set

+### GetBoughtPathwaySkip

+`func (o *SkyBlockProfileMemberRiftCastle) GetBoughtPathwaySkip() bool`

+GetBoughtPathwaySkip returns the BoughtPathwaySkip field if non-nil, zero value otherwise.

+### GetBoughtPathwaySkipOk

+`func (o *SkyBlockProfileMemberRiftCastle) GetBoughtPathwaySkipOk() (*bool, bool)`

+GetBoughtPathwaySkipOk returns a tuple with the BoughtPathwaySkip field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetBoughtPathwaySkip

+`func (o *SkyBlockProfileMemberRiftCastle) SetBoughtPathwaySkip(v bool)`

+SetBoughtPathwaySkip sets BoughtPathwaySkip field to given value.

+### HasBoughtPathwaySkip

+`func (o *SkyBlockProfileMemberRiftCastle) HasBoughtPathwaySkip() bool`

+HasBoughtPathwaySkip returns a boolean if a field has been set.

 ### GetFairyStep